rstyczynski/ansible-tricks/BACKLOG.md

 ### GHC-6.
 GitHub Collection HTML documentation generation

 Generate HTML documentation site for the entire collection using `antsibull-docs` tool.
 The documentation should include all 16 roles with their argument specifications, descriptions, and parameter details in a browsable Sphinx-based format.
 Provide a script (`generate_html_docs.sh`) that automates the process of initializing the Sphinx site, installing dependencies, and building the HTML documentation.
 The build artifacts (Sphinx source, build scripts) should remain in the construction directory (`docs_html/`), and only the final HTML output should be copied to the collection's `docs/html/` directory (Ansible standard) at `collections/ansible_collections/rstyczynski/github/docs/html/index.html`.
 The documentation can be served locally or published to a web server.
 Follow the official Ansible documentation guide: <https://docs.ansible.com/projects/ansible/latest/dev_guide/developing_collections_documenting.html>

+### GHC-7.
+Roles uses argument specification at meta

+Make sure that all roles use argument specification at meta directory.
+Do not keep argument specification for rules inline.
+Use `ansible.builtin.validate_argument_spec` module with spec taken from meta directory.